|Location||298 Hardscratch Rd, Yarmouth NS|

 Work week can be flexible to work within applicants schedule but will be set consistent times each week, some flexibility may be required.
 Scheduled hours range between 32 to 40 hours per week.

 Nova Scotia SPCA is an equal opportunity employer and welcomes all qualified applicants, regardless of gender, race, age, sexuality, or disability.
 SPCA provides a competitive salary and a rewarding work environment.
+Preference will be given to candidates who self-identify as African Nova Scotians, racially visible persons, persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
+We encourage applicants to self-identify.
 Interested applicants are asked to submit their resume and cover letter indicating salary expectations to Elizabeth Murphy.

 Please quote “Yarmouth RVT ” in the subject heading in your email reply.